-Before apartments or houses are turned over to new residents, the Housing Office prepares them so that they are clean and in good repair.
+Before apartments or houses are leased to new residents, the Faculty Housing Office prepares them so that they are clean and in good repair.

-It is expected that all tenants will exercise reasonable care in maintaining the apartments or houses assigned to them.
+It is expected that all tenants will exercise reasonable care in maintaining the apartment or house leased to them.

-A representative from the Housing Office inspects faculty housing units on turnover.
+A representative from the Faculty Housing Office may inspect faculty housing units upon turnover.
 In addition, the College may inspect houses and apartments from time to time during the year for maintenance planning.

 B. GROUNDS AND GARDENS